 Introduction: The Fascinating City of Berlin

-Originally founded in the 13th century, Berlin started as a small settlement on the banks of the River Spree.
-Over the centuries, it grew in size and importance, eventually becoming the capital of the Kingdom of Prussia in the 18th century and later the German Empire.
-Today, it is the capital city of reunified Germany and serves as a major political, cultural, and economic center in Europe.
+Founded in the middle of the XIII century, Berlin was constructed near the River Spree as a small town.
+It expanded through the centuries to be crowned the capital of the Kingdom of Prussia in the 18th century and then the united Germany Empire.
+It was and remains today the capital of reunified Germany and occupies a strategic position as a political, cultural, as well as an economic capital in Europe.

-The Berlin Wall: A Symbol of Division and Reunification
+The Berlin Wall: The Sign of Separation and Convergence

-One defining moment in Berlin’s history was the construction of the Berlin Wall.
-Erected in 1961 by the East German government, the wall physically and ideologically divided the city into East Berlin (controlled by the Soviet Union) and West Berlin (under Western influence).
-The fall of the Berlin Wall in 1989 marked the reunification of Germany and the beginning of a new era for the city.
+Another key landmark in the whole history of Berlin is the construction of the Berlin Wall.
+Constructed in 1961 under East German regime leadership, the wall split the city geographically as well as politically into East Berlin under Soviet influence and West Berlin under Western influence.
+The collapse of the Berlin Wall in 1989 symbolised the restructuring of Germany and the official start of a new chapter in the city’s history.

-The Museum Island: A Paradise for Art and History Enthusiasts
+The Museum Island: A Heaven Sent for Art and History Buffs

 The Street Art Scene: A Canvas of Creativity